jinchow-zf/STEANet/README.md

 python setup.py develop
 ```

+## Key Files
+The model is implemented in [vit_clip.py](https://github.com/jinchow-zf/STEANet/blob/main/mmaction/models/backbones/vit_clip.py).
+You may refer to it for more details.

 ## Training
 We use the CLIP checkpoints from the [official release](https://github.com/openai/CLIP).
 In our experiments, we choose ViT-B/16 as the image backbone by default, as it achieves a balance between
 performance and computational complexity.